AugustoEst/gazetrack/GazeTrack/README.md

 Instructions
 ------------

-Extract the library to your Processing\libraries folder.
+Move the GazeTrack folder to your Processing\libraries folder.

 Make sure your Tobii EyeX is installed, pluged in and the Eye Tracking feature is enabled.